 Interconnection agreement or Agreement - The agreement between the interconnection customer and the EDC.
-The interconnection agreement governs the connection of the distributed generation facility to the EDC's electric distribution system and the ongoing operation of the distributed generation facility after it is connected to the EDC's electric distribution system.
+The interconnection agreement governs the connection of the distributed energy resources (DER) facility to the EDC's electric distribution system and the ongoing operation of the distributed generation facility after it is connected to the EDC's electric distribution system.

-Interconnection customer - The entity entering into this Agreement for the purpose of interconnecting a distributed generation facility to the EDC's electric distribution system.
+Interconnection customer - The entity entering into this Agreement for the purpose of interconnecting a distributed energy resources (DER) facility to the EDC's electric distribution system.